⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Responsible person Accountable person

 What is the purpose of the evaluation?
 Evaluating your online course outcomes can give you a powerful impulse for further development.
-You can improve your content to increase engagement.
+For example, you can improve your content to increase engagement.
+The Kirkpatrick model describes best practices for evaluating learning courses.

 Evaluating learners’ reactions means understanding how those who participate in the program react to the course.
 In facilitated online training, learners’ participation is monitored by the facilitator throughout the course period.
 It can be measured through questionnaires and surveys, usually submitted to learners at the end of the online course.